joespinelli7/codewars-challenges/README.md

-Problems from Codewars.com.
+Coding challenges from Codewars.com.
-My solutions are titled under the comment "my solution:"
+My solutions are titled under the comment "my solution:".